tdebella/Mixellence/README.md

 # MIXELLENCE

+Mixellence is the brand name and logo of the company.
-We used React.js for this project for the pure purpose of practicing React.Mixellence is the brand name and logo of the company.
+We used React.js for this project for the pure purpose of practicing React.

 [Checkout a hosted version here](https://github.io/mixellence/)